muhammadaasem/iot-esp-mqtt-ap/README.md

 ## Introduction

-This project comprises an ESP8266-based system for IoT applications, providing a seamless interface for WiFi and MQTT connectivity to manage and control connected devices.
+This project comprises an ESP-based system for IoT applications, providing a seamless interface for WiFi and MQTT connectivity to manage and control connected devices.

 The project utilizes the ESP8266 microcontroller to establish WiFi connections and communicate with MQTT brokers for IoT device management.
 It is designed for hobbyists and developers looking for a quick way to integrate IoT functionalities into their projects.